 13-04-2013, 04:53 PM #14167

 Why no cleric?
-Are you doing a challenge run?"Reason is the madness of the strongest"
+Are you doing a challenge run?to wound the autumnal city.

 13-04-2013, 04:59 PM #14168

 Made a mistake, should have kept Aerie and ditched Nalia after her quest.

 Assassin's Creed has been consigned to the bin of "never to be played again" as it wound me up so damn much.
 It could well be the best series of games on earth, but I really don't want to remind myself of that horrid slog I tried to play through.